Selena K. Anders, PhD, '09

 Prof. Anders is also the co-director of the Historic Urban Environments (HUE/ND) research team that is currently working toward the completion of the project, “Rome: Cities in Text,” in collaboration with the American Academy in Rome.
 In addition to her work specializing in the documentation of World Heritage Sites and historic urban environments, Prof. Anders research is currently concentrated on the Italian architect Giuseppe Valadier (1762-1839) with a particular focus on his works executed during Napoleonic Occupation of Rome (1809-1814).
 This work is intended to elucidate the prolific career of Giuseppe Valadier and provide a visual reconstruction of Napoleon’s vision for Rome as it was conceived to be the second capital after Paris.

-Prof. Anders is currently completing per PhD at La Sapienza, University of Rome in the School of Civil Engineering and Architecture, Department of Architectural Research-Theory and Practice.
-She received her M.Arch at the University of Notre Dame School of Architecture, has a Postgraduate Certificate in Sustainable Urban Design from Archeworks, a Chicago-based multidisciplinary design school with a social agenda, found by Stanley Tigerman and Eva Madox.
-She received her BA in Art History and Anthropology with a minor in Italian language from DePaul University in Chicago.
+Prof. Anders completed her PhD at La Sapienza, University of Rome in the School of Civil Engineering and Architecture, Department of Architectural Research-Theory and Practice.
+She received her M.Arch at the University of Notre Dame School of Architecture, has a Postgraduate Certificate in Sustainable Urban Design from Archeworks, a Chicago-based multidisciplinary design school with a social agenda, founded by Stanley Tigerman and Eva Madox.
+She received her BA in Art History and Anthropology with a minor in Italian language and literature from DePaul University in Chicago.

 Areas of Expertise